 Whole Life – Whole life is the first type of cash value life insurance that most people probably think of when they think about life insurance.
 Whole life death benefits, premiums and cash surrender values are typically fixed when you buy the policy, and cannot be changed later.
 This means that your premiums will never change, your death benefit is fixed as long as you continue to pay your premiums, and it will build up cash value inside the policy.
 Many whole life policies pay dividends on the cash value, and these are generally non-taxable to the policy owner at the time they are paid (in a participating policy).
 These policies can be set up to have premiums paid every year until you die, or only for a set number of years, or even just one time up front.
 Loans can be taken from the cash value by the policy owner.

-Universal Life – Universal life (UL) has a fixed cost of insurance and any premiums paid into the policy over and above the cost of insurance is credited to the cash value.
+Universal Life – Universal life (UL) has a fixed cost of insurance and any premiums paid into the policy over and above the cost of insurance build up cash value.
 The cash value that builds up inside the policy earns interest each month, which is tax-deferred to the policy owner.
-Loans can be taken from the cash value by the policy owner.
+Interest can be earned at a fixed rate, or linked to one of the stock market indexes.
+Either way, your cash value is safe and will not go down due to the stock market crashing.
+Loans can be taken from the cash value by the policy owner, and they are taken tax-free.
 These policies can be designed with either a fixed death benefit, or an increasing death benefit.

 Variable Universal Life– Variable universal life (VUL) is very similar to universal life, except that the cash value can be allocated to a variety of sub-accounts similar to mutual funds.
 This gives the policy owner the potential to participate in market returns, but also presents additional risk.
 Some VUL policies can be linked to a market index and have protection from downside losses, as well as limits on upside gains.
 These policies also allow for loans to be taken from the cash value.